Comoros: European contact and French colonisation

 In the last decade of the 18th century, Malagasy warriors, mostly Betsimisaraka and Sakalava, started raiding the Comoros for slaves and the islands were devastated as crops were destroyed and the people were slaughtered, taken into captivity or fled to the African mainland: it is said that by the time the raids finally ended in the second decade of the 19th century only one man remained on Mwali.
 The islands were repopulated by slaves from the mainland, who were traded to the French in Mayotte and the Mascarenes.
 On the Comoros, it was estimated in 1865 that as much as 40% of the population consisted of slaves.

 France first established colonial rule in the Comoros by taking possession of Mayotte in 1841 when the Sakalava usurper sultan Andriantsoly (also known as Tsy Levalo) signed the Treaty of April 1841, which ceded the island to the French authorities.
+After its annexation, France attempted to convert Mayotte into a sugar plantation colony.

 Meanwhile, Ndzwani (or Johanna as it was known to the British) continued to serve as a way station for English merchants sailing to India and the Far East, as well as American whalers, although the British gradually abandoned it following their possession of Mauritius in 1814, and by the time the Suez Canal opened in 1869 there was no longer any significant supply trade at Ndzwani.
 Local commodities exported by the Comoros were, in addition to slaves, coconuts, timber, cattle and tortoiseshell.
-French settlers, French-owned companies, and wealthy Arab merchants established a plantation-based economy that used about one-third of the land for export crops.
-After its annexation, France converted Mayotte into a sugar plantation colony.
-The other islands were soon transformed as well, and the major crops of ylang-ylang, vanilla, cloves, perfume plants, coffee, cocoa beans, and sisal were introduced.
+British and American settlers, as well as the island's sultan, established a plantation-based economy that used about one-third of the land for export crops.
+In addition to sugar on Mayotte, ylang-ylang and other perfume plants, vanilla, cloves, coffee, cocoa beans, and sisal were introduced.